pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     pulumi config set database-layer:dbPassword MyDBPassword1234! --secret
     ```

-But the database project needs to access the details of the resources creating in the networking layer.
+The database project needs to access the details of the resources creating in the networking layer.
 To do this, we
-need to use a Pulumi StackReference.
-We need to pass the correct stack name that the database project needs to talk to,
+use a Pulumi StackReference.
+We pass the correct stack name that the database project needs to talk to,
 so we can pass that as a configuration option.
 A stack reference in Pulumi will follow the structure `org/project/stack`.
 In our case it will be `stack72/networking-layer/dev` and we can pass that as a configuration option to the database project: